 Progressive Web Apps (PWA) are the talk in Enterprise software.

 Companies that engage with their customers online through traditional web apps and those with full-fledged native apps are flowing to PWA en masse.
 This is because PWA offers a range of features and technologies that neither traditional web apps nor native apps (Android and Apple applications) offer on their own.

-According to MDN, Progressive Web Apps are web apps that use emerging web browser APIs and features along with traditional progressive enhancement strategy to bring native app-like user experience to cross-platform web applications.
+According to MDN, Progressive Web Apps are web apps that use emerging web browser APIs and features along with traditional progressive enhancement strategies to bring native app-like user experience to cross-platform web applications.